vmassuchetto/wp-get-post-image/readme.txt

 <code>[get-post-image phpthumb="w=200&zc=1&fltr&#91;&#93;=brit|20"]</code>

 There's many more options.
 Please visit <a href="http://vinicius.soylocoporti.org.br/get-post-image-wordpress-plugin/">the plugin page</a> for configuration, usage, examples and other information.

-== Installation ==

-1. Download and activate the Get Post Image Plugin.
-2. Change the default password in the get-post-image-config.php file.

-== Frequently Asked Questions ==

-Please visit <a href="http://vinicius.soylocoporti.org.br/get-post-image-wordpress-plugin/">the plugin page</a> for configuration, usage, examples and more information.

 == Screenshots ==